jcalvopinam/sample-msvc-kubernetes/msvc-user/README.md

 - The `url` property must be the same name of the running docker instance for the microservice

 In this case for this project:
-- The user microservices has defined the name `msvc-course`
+- The course microservice has defined the name `msvc-course`
 - The instance was created with the name `microservice-course`
 - And the port number is `8002`
 ```java